-RIP John Young, who flew twice to the Moon, walked on its surface & flew the first Space Shuttle mission.
+NASA Astronaut John Young has died Jan 5, 2018, RIP John Young.
+He flew twice to the Moon, walked on its surface & flew the first Space Shuttle mission.
 He went to space six times in the Gemini, Apollo & Space Shuttle programs.
 He died on January 5, 2018 in Houston of complications from pneumonia, at the age of 87.

 First to Fly Space Shuttle

 This original terrestrial passport, which was issued to NASA astronaut John Young during the time period of his training for and flight of the historic first mission of the Space Shuttle, is part of my personal collection of vintage space flight memorabilia.